 3. In the Create Extract dialog box that appears, set a schedule for refresh by filling out the options.

-4. Select a computer on your network where a Bridge client is installed and you’re signed in to: Select the computer on which Tableau Bridge is installed and is signed in using Tableau Online credentials.
+4. Select a computer on your network where a Bridge client is installed and you’re signed in: Select the computer on which Tableau Bridge is installed and is signed in using Tableau Online credentials.

 5. Configure the refresh schedule: This allows scheduling the extract refresh of published data sources.

-Refresh Frequency: This option gives flexibility to set refresh frequency on Hourly, Daily, Weekly, and Monthly basis.
+Refresh Frequency: This option gives the flexibility to set refresh frequency on an Hourly, Daily, Weekly, and Monthly basis.

 At: Give time for the refresh. .